Updated 21 July 2020

-In light of the government’s recent announcement that nurseries can begin to plan for re-opening from the 1 June 2020 (at the earliest), please find below answers to the common questions we are currently being asked in relation to insurance cover:
+As nurseries continue to re-open across the UK, please find below answers to the common questions we are currently being asked in relation to insurance cover:

 What steps should I take in planning to re-open my nursery?

-As set out in the published government guidance you should carry out a risk assessment at the setting before opening.
+As set out in the published government guidance (England, Scotland, Wales, Northern Ireland) you should carry out a risk assessment at the setting before opening.
 The assessment should directly address risks associated with coronavirus, so that sensible measures can be put in place to control those risks for children and staff.
 Remember that all employers have a duty to consult employees on health and safety and they are often best placed to understand the risks in individual settings.

 Please keep a record of your risk assessments and ensure that these are regularly reviewed to ensure they remain current and that adequate measure are in place at all times.